Part 2: Installing Solar System in Lowell

 3. Solar energy systems must be inspected and approved:

 Your solar installer will work with Development Services to schedule the necessary inspection(s) to ensure that the system has been installed properly and will operate safely.
-The details of the process are described in the permitting checklist
+Learn more about the details of the process in the permitting checklist

 4. National Grid needs to make the final connection: